rara-treks/rara-user/public/assets/policies/human-resource-policy.md

 - Gather feedback from hiring managers, candidates, and other stakeholders to identify strengths and areas for improvement.
 - Use feedback to refine recruitment strategies and enhance candidate experience.

-### 7.2 The CHN may recruit various types of employees for its different needs:
+### 7.2 Rara Treks may recruit various types of employees for its different needs:

 #### On Wage Basis: